 For us, it really comes back to your market research and your understanding of what drives choice in the market.
 If trial is important, price discounts can be a great way to drive it.

 Think about “lock-in” products like razors and blades for example.
 The razors often come with heavy price discounts, so those businesses then make the money back on the sales of the razors.

 Look at streaming services like Netflix, and Spotify.
 They often offer big price discounts for new users, because they know once people try them, they’re unlikely to switch back out.

 Of course, when you sell through traditional or online retailers, it’s not actually your decision on what the regular or price discount should be.
 In order to comply with government fair competition pricing laws, you can only set the (trade) price you sell to the retailer.
 And, you can then only recommend or advise on both regular price and price discounts.

 The exception to this is when you set up your own online store.

-Here, you are both maker and seller, and you can set regular price and price discounts to your heart’s content.
-Sophisticated marketing technology can even help you target price discounts to specific shoppers, say those that added to cart but then didn’t complete the purchase.
+Here, you are both maker and seller.
+You can set regular price and price discounts to your heart’s content.
+Marketing technology can even help you target price discounts to specific shoppers.
+For example, those that added to cart, but then didn’t complete the purchase.

 Price discounts - if they were part of your Christmas dinner